sifive/wake/share/doc/wake/quickref.md

 1. Other useful flags
     1. `wake -v <varible>` to get type information
+    1. Getting information about jobs.
+For all these commands, adding `-v` will include the jobs' stdout/stderr, and adding `-d` will include the Wake stack trace of when the job was run.
         1. `wake -o <file>` to get dependency information for job which write file
         1. `wake -i <file>` to get dependency information for job which read file
-    1. `wake -g` To get a list of all global symbols
+        1. `wake -g` to get a list of all global symbols
+        1. `wake --failed` to get a list of failed jobs
+        1. `wake --last` to get a list of the most recent jobs, regardless of status

 ### Syntax